Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- He has homered in 23.1% of his games this season, and 5.7% of his trips to the dish.
+- He has hit a long ball in 10 games this year (23.3%), leaving the park in 5.7% of his chances at the plate.

-- Lewis has picked up an RBI in 43.6% of his games this year, with more than one RBI in 15.4% of his games.
-He has also produced three or more runs in three contests.
+- Lewis has had an RBI in 18 games this year (41.9%), including seven multi-RBI outings (16.3%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.